B-Benja/Bens_Zotero/docs/syncing.md

 !!! warning
     Don’t save the Data Directory on a cloud server/folder.
 It will break Zotero eventually.
-    Keep the Data Directory locally and backup it from time to time if necessary!
+    Keep the Data Directory locally and back it up regularly!

 Almost done, hang in there!
 Maybe get a cup of coffee.
 Let’s make a couple of additional changes in the next chapter to make our life easier.